grebenyyk/alkane-isomers/README.md

 trees on *n* vertices with maximum degree 4.

 **Provenance: the mathematics, code, and manuscript in this repository were assisted by Claude Fable 5 model.** See [PROVENANCE.md](PROVENANCE.md) before citing.
-The numerical claims and finite certificate searches are reproducible by running the scripts in this.
+The numerical claims and finite certificate searches are reproducible by running the scripts in this repository.

 ## Results